This post contains affiliate links. If you purchase something after clicking on the link, I may earn a small commission, at no additional cost to you.

 About This Tea That Lowers Your Blood Pressure

-Rather than worrying about whether I’m drinking the best or healthiest tea, I put a blend of different teas, and other polyphenol-rich ingredients (including a splash of cranberry juice cocktail – so full of tannins!) into my pitcher and let it brew on a sunny windowsill for a few hours.
-That way, I’ve got a little bit of everything and a whole lot of healthy in each and every glass.
+Rather than worrying about whether I’m drinking the best or healthiest tea, I put a blend of different teas and other polyphenol-rich ingredients (including a splash of cranberry juice cocktail – so full of tannins!) into my pitcher and let it brew on a sunny windowsill for a few hours.
+That way, I’ve got a little bit of everything and a lot of healthy in each glass.

 I like to make my tea fairly concentrated, so it holds up to a full cup of ice.
 I also realized if you add a splash of seltzer to your glass, it takes your iced tea to a whole new level of refreshing and delicious.